Loading CES pipeline...

 Annotation file format

 For raw plate reader signals.
-Normalized percent inhibition is computed automatically from your internal plate controls.
+Normalized percent inhibition is computed automatically from internal plate controls.

-• Required columns: WELL, PLATE, DRUG, CONCENTRATION, SCREEN, WELL_SIGNAL.
+• Required columns: WELL, PLATE, DRUG, CONCENTRATION, SCREEN_NAME, WELL_SIGNAL.

-• Control anchors: The DRUG column must include BZCL (or POS) and DMSO (or NEG).
-Co-culture plates require DMSO2 (or NEG2).
+• Control anchors: The DRUG column must include BZCL (or POS) and DMSO (or NEG) as negative controls.
+Co-culture plates may optionally use DMSO2 (or NEG2) for a condition-specific baseline; if absent, DMSO is used.

 Processed data format